Heat Network Planning Software Compared

 Software Tools for Heat Network Planning at a Glance

 As an integrated planning and simulation software, VICUS Districts covers several of these phases in a single desktop application.
-Users do not need to switch between different tools but can work end-to-end in one environment — from importing existing data to running a dynamic annual simulation.
-This saves time, avoids data breaks and significantly accelerates the creation of variant studies.
+Users do not switch between different tools but work end-to-end in one environment, from importing existing data to running a dynamic annual simulation.
+This saves time, avoids data breaks and accelerates variant studies.

 Potential Analysis, Heat Demand Density and Load Profiles

-Every heat network planning starts with the question: Where does a heat network actually make sense?
-The most important indicator is the heat demand density — given in MWh per route meter and year — and the resulting linear heat density.
+Every heat network planning starts with the question of where a heat network actually makes sense.
+The most important indicator is the heat demand density, given in MWh per route meter and year, and the resulting linear heat density.

 The higher the heat demand density, the more economically a conventional district heating network can be operated.
-Conversely: the lower the heat demand density, the more strongly heat losses weigh in relative terms — and the more attractive concepts such as low-temperature district heating become, which can actively use heat gains from the ground (see also our article on the fundamentals of low-temperature district heating).
+Conversely, the lower the heat demand density, the more strongly heat losses weigh in relative terms.
+This is where concepts such as low-temperature district heating become attractive, since they can actively use heat gains from the ground (see also our article on the fundamentals of low-temperature district heating).

 With VICUS Districts, load profiles and heat demands can be created directly in the tool or imported from external sources.
 Supported are: